ChandulaNethmal/chandulanethmal.github.io/_posts/2020-12-17-Digital_Camera.md

 With digital cameras, the sensor is a device that sits inside the camera and works in much the same way – it replaced the film photography process.

 A sensor houses millions of tiny light-sensitive receptors called photosites – counted as megapixels or millions of pixels.
+If you having a lower number of mega pixels with a bigger sensor size

 ## Camera Types
 If you ever think of buying a camera, but don't have an clear idea to choose the best camera for your purpose, let me enlighten you with some details.